GovCodex

 How to Streamline Your Permit Process

-1. Use AI-powered tools: PermitAssistant’s Builder Portal auto-generates required forms based on your project scope and ZIP code.
+1. Use AI-powered tools: GovCodex’s Builder Portal auto-generates required forms based on your project scope and ZIP code.

 2. Leverage local partnerships: Our solutions page connects you with pre-vetted contractors familiar with municipal requirements.

-3. Submit digitally: 78% of jurisdictions now offer instant permit status updates via mobile apps (check our guide).
+3. Submit digitally: Many jurisdictions now offer instant permit status updates via mobile apps (see our permit guide).

 Staying Ahead with AI and Modern Permit Tools

 The 2026 shift to AI is transformative.
-Cities like Atlanta and Austin now use predictive algorithms to flag potential violations before inspections—saving homeowners an average of 3 weeks in project timelines.
-See How AI Permit Assistants Cut Timelines in Half for case studies.
+Some cities are piloting predictive algorithms that flag potential violations before inspections, aiming to shorten project timelines.
+See How AI Permit Assistants Are Changing Project Timelines for more.

 Zoning codes are also evolving.
-For example, 2026 updates in 14 states now allow accessory dwelling units (ADUs) with simplified permitting.
+A growing number of states now allow accessory dwelling units (ADUs) with simplified permitting.
 Check our ADU state breakdown for investment opportunities.

 Conclusion